planetceres/q/Readme.md

 ## Demo

-Demo is not currently live.
+You can talk to Q via Google Hangouts at Qlabs.beta [at] gmail.com.
+The SMS demo is currently disabled.

 ## Built on